DamonOehlman/changemachine/README.md

 Some alternative systems that do similar things are:

 - [banzai](https://github.com/pgte/banzai) - Banzai looks like an excellent system for processing documents through a number of various states.
-Banzai's implementation has defintely influenced parts of changemachine.
+Banzai's implementation has definitely influenced parts of ChangeMachine.

 - [hook.io](http://hook.io/) - If you are building, loosely-coupled, distributed systems then hook.io is one of the best choices in the #nodejs space.
-There are instances where changemachine could perform a similar function to hook, but in most cases changemachine is designed for simpler scenarios.
+There are instances where ChangeMachine could perform a similar function to hook, but in most cases ChangeMachine is designed for simpler scenarios.

 - [kue](https://github.com/Learnboost/kue) - Job processor built around redis, has a pretty admin panel to boot.